 An offer that seems too good to be true should raise a red flag, especially from someone who hasn’t thoroughly looked at your property.

-If you want to sell your house fast, working with an iBuyer (like RedfinNow or Opendoor) or a local property investor can be an attractive option.
+If you want to sell your house fast, working with an iBuyer (like RedfinNow or Opendoor) may seem like a compelling option. .
 However, getting a firm offer on your house isn’t as simple as plugging a few numbers into a website, and not all offers you get will represent the final amount you’ll end up seeing in your bank account.

-When dealing with both iBuyers and property investors, be prepared to deduct considerable fees, closing costs, and repair costs from the initial offer that is presented.
+The iBuyer business is booming — iBuyers bought a record number of homes in the second quarter of 2021.
+Before you jump on the bandwagon and sell to an iBuyer, it’s important to temper your expectations.
+When dealing with iBuyers, be prepared to deduct considerable fees, closing costs, and repair costs from the initial offer that is presented.

 How iBuyers can cost you